 Continuing to Kasakstan was awesome because Tashkent borders were closed for International Tourists.
 So we had to go back South and take Chinaz for Shymkent, an additional 300 km.
 Police almost everywhere and unfriendly with tourists who do not bribe.

 Reaching the final destination of this trip we drove to Bishkek and took Tien Shan Highway in Snow to Fergana and Osh where the truck was stored.

 We are planning to return late 2016 for crossing China, Taklamakan and Gobi Desert heading to India via Tibet and Nepal.
 We will sip a cocktail or two at said to be the oldest known fountain at Silk Road: Yueya Quan, Gobi Desert, see http://www.action-blue.de

 Truck-the-World started in July 2015 with a 6 weeks trip to Iran via Austria, Italy, Greece, Turkey, Georgia, Armenia, Azerbaijan.
 Almost 10.000 km in total without any technical problem, a new experience.
 We returned home for business by air.

 We were happy to enter Iran and to meet friendly people and officials.

 THANKS A LOT TO A WONDERFUL COUNTRY AND BELOVED FRIENDS

 The project is following famous 1907 Rallye Beijing Paris and German females like Clärenore Stinnes or Heid Hetzer and others around the world by truck.
-Starting from our home base Bonn the idea is to travel in five week portions twice a year, to store the truck where we are and to fly back home since we are working class people.
+Starting from our home base Bonn the idea is to travel in five week legs twice a year, to store the truck where we are and to fly back home since we are working class people.
 And to fly back.